 Author: Beth Rimer and Terri McAvoy

 Summary: This e-book is a practical resource for teachers as they think about formative assessment in relation to writing instruction.
-Using questions posed by the authors and links within the text, a facilitator can use this guide to help teachers think about the role of assessment in their classrooms and to assist them as they consider approaches that can be informative about student writing growth.
-Available through iTunes as a multi-media iBook for iOS and Mac users, the e-book is available as a PDF below.
+Led by questions posed by the authors and links within the text, a study group, individual teacher or professional development program facilitator can use this guide to invite thinking about the role of assessment in teaching writing and approaches that can inform teachers about student writing growth.
+Available through iTunes as a multi-media iBook for iOS and Mac users, the e-book is also available as a PDF below.

 Original Date of Publication: June 23, 2014

 This book presents thinking from two NWP sites during the National Writing Project’s 2012-2013 SEED evaluation study, a year-long intensive professional development study in high-needs elementary schools.
 With a main purpose of presenting ways that intentional review of student work can be a guide in professional development, the book will also show consultants how to use formative assessment with teachers as a way of planning lessons that fit with classroom and student.
 The book starts with a definition of formative assessment and the connection between assessment and student work and then moves to the challenges of looking at student work in professional development.
 The book also offers strategies for when and how to notice what’s going on with students for the purpose of moving them forward as writers as well as examples of how those strategies worked across a year with real teachers in authentic conversations.